postgres-ai/docs/docs/tutorials/database-lab-tutorial-amazon-rds.md

 For more, see [the full client CLI reference](/docs/database-lab/cli-reference).

-Have questions?
+>Have questions?
 Reach out our team, we'll be happy to help!
+Use the Intercom widget located at the right bottom corner.

+## 👋 Database Lab "Private Beta" program
+Database Lab Platform (SaaS) is currently in a "private beta" mode, being tested by several hundred engineers.
+Want to become an early adopter?
+Join Database Lab by Postgres.ai "Private Beta" program today: https://postgres.ai/console/.